MantisAI/nervaluate/README.md

 | I        | DRUG        | phenytoin      | DRUG        | phenytoin           | COR  | COR     | COR   | COR    |
 | VI       | GROUP       | contraceptives | DRUG        | oral contraceptives | INC  | PAR     | INC   | INC    |

-Then precision/recall/f1-score are calculated for each different evaluation schema.
+Then precision, recall and f1-score are calculated for each different evaluation schema.
 In order to achieve data, two more quantities need to be calculated:

 ```
 POSSIBLE (POS) = COR + INC + PAR + MIS = TP + FN
 ACTUAL (ACT) = COR + INC + PAR + SPU = TP + FP
 ```

-Then we can compute precision/recall/f1-score, where roughly describing precision is the percentage of correct named-entities found by the NER system, and recall is the percentage of the named-entities in the golden annotations that are retrieved by the NER system.
+Then we can compute precision, recall, f1-score, where roughly describing precision is the percentage of correct named-entities found by the NER system.
+Recall as the percentage of the named-entities in the golden annotations that are retrieved by the NER system.

 This is computed in two different ways depending on whether we want an exact  match (i.e., strict and exact ) or a partial match (i.e., partial and type) scenario:

 __Exact Match (i.e., strict and exact )__
 ```
 Precision = (COR / ACT) = TP / (TP + FP)
 Recall = (COR / POS) = TP / (TP+FN)
 ```

 __Partial Match (i.e., partial and type)__
 ```
 Precision = (COR + 0.5 × PAR) / ACT = TP / (TP + FP)